vdcrea/json_formatter/README.markdown

 # Json Formatter

-This extension save input fields and markdown textareas to a Json encoded string (escaping invalid characters: single quote, quotes, backslash, and control characters like `\n` or `\t`), to make easier the output of a Json page.
+This extension saves input fields and markdown textareas to a Json encoded string (escaping invalid characters: single quote, quotes, backslash, and control characters like `\n` or `\t`), to make easier the output of a Json page.

 Three text formatters are available: